Ten Hidden Gems in the Heart of Appalachia

 #10 - Marion Lake Club | Nebo, NC | Russell Breeden | 18 holes | Regulation

 Considered a 'locals course' by ours truly, you're not going to build a trip around Marion Lake Club (not to be confused with Lake Marion CC in Santee, SC).
 However, at just $30, you'll find enough intrigue here to not feel cheated.
 You'll find a shared fairway (not a double fairway, a shared fairway) that made more sense after we found out it used to be the first and 18th holes that shared it.
-After a new clubhouse was built along the most main road you'll find, the road now bisects the nines giving it two distinct feels.
+The most main road you'll find in this rolling terrain bisects the nines, giving it two distinct feels.
 The front plays over a set of railroad tracks a couple of times in a backwater valley, while the back nine brings the thunder with big views of the lake and the reason it's on the list, the view of the mouth of the Linville Gorge from the 17th green (you may have noticed the first photo at the top of the page).
 Friendly staff + good price + big views = Win!

 We hope that gave you some ideas as to where to begin your golf journey in the Heart of Appalachia!
 If you like what you saw and read here, follow us on social for somewhat daily posts.
 If you want to go REALLY deep into the topic, you'll also want to give our friends @appalachiangolfsociety a follow on Instagram as well!